 I still struggle with impulse buying on Amazon, swaying violently from eating raw brocoli, to three takeaways a week.
 I don't drink, because it becomes an effort to not drink everyday.
 I was a heavy smoker by the time I was 20 (I managed to stop luckily).
 I suspect this will be a life time's work to mitigate.
 Medication helps with this by boosting available dopamine, but only for the first 12 hours of the day.

 I always thought I was 'sensitive' or 'hot-headed', quick to react.
 I thought that was just me.
-Well, the impulsivity of ADHD applies to emotional regulation as well.
-ADHD comes with another acronym, RDS, or Rejection Sensitive Dysphoria.
+It turns out that the impulsivity of ADHD applies to emotional regulation as well.
+ADHD comes with another acronym: RDS, or Rejection Sensitive Dysphoria.
 Which isn't fully understood, but many people with ADHD have a hard time regulating things like the perception of themselves, have difficulty dealing with criticism, tend to catastrophise and take things to heart.
-We also tend to dwell on things, to overthink nuances of peoples choices of words, in minute detail.
-There's some suggestion that the part of the brain that would typically act as a filter.
-Doesn't get a chance to 'kick in', before the more intuitive or emotional part of the brain has already reacted.
-Meaning the emotional regulation aspect of the ADHD brain can be as ineffective as the ADHD brain's ability to regulate biscuit intake, or alcohol intake, for example.
+We also tend to dwell on things, to overthink nuances of peoples choices of words in minute detail.
+There's some suggestion that the part of the brain that would typically act as a filter, doesn't get a chance to 'kick in' before the more intuitive or emotional part of the brain has already reacted.
+Meaning the emotional regulation aspect of the ADHD brain can be as ineffective as the ADHD brain's ability to regulate biscuit intake, or alcohol intake for example.
 In other words, it's a part of the same misconfigured impulse control.